sendgridlabs/ddbmock/README.rst

 data. you've been warned!
 I currently recommend the "boto extension" mode for unit-tests and the "server" mode for functional tests.

+Yes, ddbmock *can persist your data* using the optional "sqlite" backend.
+Bt still, do *not* use it in production.

 Installation
 ============